Get stories and expert advice on all things related to college and parenting.

 The results are in.

 This is understandable but disappointing, because visiting days can be an important part of a student’s decision-making process.
 My kids and I loved attending admitted student days.
 The tables are turned, and the college is now courting you and your child.
 Swag and fanfare are the norm.
 If you can take advantage of these open houses, I recommend it.
-CDC precautions should be followed — review these recommendations with your child before visiting a campus.
+Stay safe and protect public health by adhering to local COVID-19 regulations and CDC precautions.

 Cynics will tell you that a lot of what goes on at admitted student days is glorified sales pitch, but in my experience there's no question that attending can fuel your student's excitement about and understanding of an institution.
 Your student also gets a chance to absorb the energy of a school.

 My oldest child narrowed her choices down to two and ended up selecting her college in the final hour.
-In the end it came down to a “feeling” from her time at admitted student days, and now — nearly a year after her graduation — we couldn’t have imagined a better fit.
+In the end it came down to a “feeling” from her time at admitted student days, and the school (from which she graduated almost two years ago) was a perfect fit.
 My younger child and I traveled by car to a handful of admitted student days.
 Drives were long but bonding time was precious and admitted student days were key in his decision-making process.

-Even if a school has canceled formal admitted student days, you may still be able to arrange for a visit on your own.
-Go to the Admissions website or call the office to see if COVID-19 has affected their calendar of spring campus information sessions and tours.
+Even if a school is not offering in-person admitted student days, you may still be able to arrange for a campus visit on your own.
+Go to the Admissions website or call the office to see if any spring campus information sessions and tours are being offered.
 Even a self-guided tour of campus will help your child experience connection to the school.

 If you're tight on time and money, or COVID-19 restrictions have made visiting a school impossible, there are other ways to get a “feel” remotely.

-Go online for a virtual tour and explore the college's website and any available videos.
-Many colleges are increasing their online footprint and social media presence as they contemplate scaling back in-person admitted student activities.
+First, register for and participate in any and all virtual admitted student and family programming offered by the school.
+Explore the college's website and any available videos.
+The past year forced most colleges to increase their online footprint and social media presence.
 Sites like CollegeReel are another fun way to explore a campus remotely.